Model quality in football: Quantifying the quality of an Expected Threat model

 The Expected Threat model aims to approximate the game of football as closely as possible.
 There are two factors that may cause a difference between model and reality.
 First, the model makes assumptions such as the Markov assumption and the definition of the game states.
-Players are influenced by the past, albeit slightly, and the threat on the field changes gradually instead of with few discrete steps.
-This causes a discrepancy due to the modeling assumptions.
+The game state may ignore relevant information such as player locations, the threat on the field changes gradually instead of with few discrete steps, players are influenced by the past, albeit slightly,.
+This causes a discrepancy due to the modelling assumptions.

 Second, an error is made within the context of the assumed model.
 Estimating $\hat{g}$ and $\hat{T}$ and applying Algorithm~\ref{alg: iterative algorithm vectorized} can introduce deviations from the true values.
-Because this error arises within the context of the assumed model, we refer to it as the model error.
+Because this error arises from the estimation process within the context of the assumed model, we refer to it as the estimation error.
 Both influence how closely the Expected Threat model describes reality.
-Although we acknowledge that a finer grid decreases the influence of the model assumptions, our main focus in this paper is to study the model error, since only little is known about this aspect.
+Although we acknowledge that a finer grid decreases the influence of the model assumptions, the focus of this paper is to study the estimation error, since little is known about this aspect.

-To study the size of the model error, we assume that there exist true $xT$-values for each set of game states $S$ of size $M$.
-These values are the underlying probabilities of scoring a goal in each defined game state.
+To study the size of the estimation error, we assume that there exist true $xT$-values for each set of game states $S$ of size $M$.
+These values are the actual probabilities of scoring a goal in each defined game state.
 When training an Expected Threat model, these quantities are estimated by taking empirical means and applying Algorithm~\ref{alg: iterative algorithm vectorized}.
-The resulting model error is $xT-\widehat{xT}^{(k)}\in[0,1]^M$, where $xT$ represents the true value and $\widehat{xT}^{(k)}$ the estimated value after $k$ iterations.
+The resulting estimation error is $xT-\widehat{xT}^{(k)}\in[0,1]^M$, where $xT$ represents the true value and $\widehat{xT}^{(k)}$ the estimated value after $k$ iterations.
 The size of this error can then be measured with any vector norm: $\|xT-\widehat{xT}^{(k)}\|$.